LinneLee/multi-goal-social-force-model/README.md

 # multi-goal-social-force-model
-numpy impelementation of MSFM

-SFMProject is a python project for social force model
+SFMProject is a python project implementation of social force model

 pysocialforce is the social force module